Recent Modeling Advances in Dense Suspension Rheology: Recent Developments: Beyond Mean-field Description

-In 3D, network-based measures of rigidity are less well established, and alternative structural descriptors have been explored.
-Three-dimensional analysis of FCNs using $k$-core decompositions, in which $k$-core clusters are defined by particles with at least $k$ frictional contacts, reveals that simple contact percolation occurs in both CST and DST~\cite{Sedes_2022}.
-Examining subnetworks of particles with fixed numbers of frictional contacts shows that the percolation of particles with four frictional contacts coincides with the onset of the DST and is accompanied by large stress fluctuations that exhibit signatures of critical scaling~\cite{goyal2024flow}.
+In 3D, network-based measures of rigidity are less well established, and few structural descriptors have been investigated.
+Three-dimensional analysis of FCNs using $k$-core decompositions, in which $k$-core clusters are defined by particles with at least $k$ frictional contacts, suggests that simple contact percolation occurs in both CST and DST~\cite{Sedes_2022}.
+Examining subnetworks of particles with fixed numbers of frictional contacts indicates that the percolation of particles with four frictional contacts coincides with the onset of the DST and is accompanied by large stress fluctuations that exhibit signatures of critical scaling~\cite{goyal2024flow}.

-Finally, recent studies has further generalized the network picture by explicitly accounting for different types of constraints, including only sliding or sliding and rolling~\cite{Sharma_2025}.
-Sliding-only systems exhibit highly branched networks that require orthogonal support for stability, as proposed by Cates et al.~\cite{Cates_1998a}.
-However, with rolling constraints, stability can be achieved through long self-supporting chains, even with a large fraction of rattlers.
-These results show that the network organization and mechanical stability depend not only on the number of contacts but also on the \emph{type} of constraints.
+Network-based analysis has emerged as a promising, still-evolving framework for understanding dense suspension rheology.
+These approaches suggest that rheological transitions, from discontinuous shear thickening to shear jamming, are closely linked to the reorganization of frictional contact networks, providing a mesoscale perspective that complements traditional constitutive descriptions.

-Network-based analysis has emerged as a promising, still-evolving framework for dense suspensions, revealing that rheological transitions, from DST to SJ, are associated with reorganizations of the FCN, often with signatures of criticality~\cite{Sedes_2020, Ramaswamy_2023}.
+It is now well established that the emergence of frictional contacts is closely related to continuous shear thickening (CST), while the formation of loop-like structures, corresponding to frictional contacts spanning both compressive and extensional directions, stabilizes the frictional contact network and enables load-bearing stress transmission associated with discontinuous shear thickening (DST) and shear jamming (SJ).
+Identifying universal topological descriptors governing rigidity, nonlocality, and shear jamming—particularly in three-dimensional systems—remains an active area of research.